 PLANT YOU RECEIVE

-• Shipped in a 3-inch pot with live sphagnum moss.
-Care instructions are included.
+• Young plant shipped potted in a 3-inch pot with some live sphagnum moss.

-• September-October: Dormancy begins.
-Plant drops its leaves.
+September-October: Dormancy begins.
+The plant drops its leaves.
 Growth resumes in spring.

 Reviews